 “The adults like it because they don’t have to plan anything — just show up,” Domino says.
 “The kids love it because it’s fun.”

 Tim Tocket, a Scouter in Pen Argyl, Pa., always thought the BSA had a rule forbidding Cub Scouts from camping when temperatures dipped below 32 degrees.
 Not so.
 The “Age-Appropriate Guidelines for Scouting Activities” states that only Boy Scouts, Varsity Scouts and Venturers may participate in winter camping.
 But the addition of heated cabins (when you follow appropriate Youth Protection guidelines) can make winter activities with overnight stays suitable for Cub Scouts.
 With cabins available, a boy who gets too wet, too cold or too tired can head inside.

 Tocket, an Eagle Scout who prefers to take his pack on camping trips every month, plans to keep on camping year-round.
 He’s learned ways to make winter camping work for younger Scouts.
 Tocket plans plenty of hiking, games, and activities for winter outings to keep his campers active.
 “As long as they’re moving,” he says, “they stay warm.”

-Other tips for Cub Scout camping in cold weather:
+Other tips for Cub Scout activities in cold weather:

 - Give plenty of packing guidelines to parents and adult leaders and stress layering for warmth.
 Domino distributes a handbook with detailed information to unit leaders before the Polar Cubs weekends.
 And because many Cub Scout parents won’t know how to prepare for outdoor winter activities, Tocket distributes packing lists.